-supporting the development of food retailers.
-For example, the Illinois Facilities Fund-a CDFI that provides grants and loans for grocery stores and similar entities in several Midwestern states-requires that each of its projects include "a community engagement component through which the grocer will establish relationships outside the store with community institutions or other groups, in order to engage the community in improving shopping and eating habits and establish mutually beneficial events and activities that bring informed and interested shoppers into the store."81 It is unclear whether the education and outreach requirement has resulted in greater consumption of fruits and vegetables.
+projects include "a community engagement component through which the grocer will establish relationships outside the store with community institutions or other groups, in order to engage the community in improving shopping and eating habits and establish mutually beneficial events and activities that bring informed and interested shoppers into the store."81 It is unclear whether the education and outreach requirement has resulted in greater consumption of fruits and vegetables.

 There are also federally supported food education programs.
-SNAP-Ed, for which the Department of Health and Services is the administering agency in Tennessee, is the nutrition promotion and obesity prevention component of SNAP.
+SNAP-Ed, for which the Department of Health and Human Services is the administering agency in Tennessee, is the nutrition promotion and obesity prevention component of SNAP.
 It works through coalitions of state and local stakeholders to promote nutrition and physical activity through activities including marketing campaigns and nutrition education classes.
-A 2013 report from the USDA that evaluated the nationwide SNAP-Ed program found an average increase of fruit and vegetable consumption between .24 and .52 cups per day per participant.82 The recommended amounts are two cups for fruit and two and a half cups for vegetables.83 A 2017 annual report from the Family and Consumer Sciences UT Extension Institution of Agriculture at the University of Tennessee reported that 86% of participants in the SNAP-Ed program improved healthy food choices.
-84 Two state agencies help implement SNAP-Ed-Tennessee State University Cooperative Extension and the University of Tennessee Agricultural Extension Service.
+A 2013 report from the USDA that evaluated the nationwide SNAP-Ed program found an average increase of fruit and vegetable consumption between .24 and .52 cups per day per participant.82 The recommended amounts are two cups for fruit and two and a half cups for vegetables.83 A 2017 annual report from the Family and Consumer Sciences Department in the Institute of Agriculture at the University of Tennessee Extension reported that 86% of participants in the SNAP-Ed program improved healthy food choices.84 Two state agencies help implement SNAP-Ed-Tennessee State University Cooperative Extension and the University of Tennessee Agricultural Extension Service.
 They also implement the Expanded Food and Nutrition Education Program, which works to change nutrition and physical activity behaviors of low-income families through staff visits to the home of participants, particularly the homes of families with young children.85